 - swalker at bournemouth dot ac dot uk

-- Lecturer In Law
+- Senior Lecturer in Law

 - Weymouth House W404, Talbot Campus, Fern Barrow, Poole, BH12 5BB

 Use a QR Code reader on a mobile device to add this person as a contact: